ChairImpSec/PROLEAD/README.md

 ## Examples

 Some selected examples can be found in the <a href="https://github.com/ChairImpSec/PROLEAD/tree/main/examples">examples</a> folder.
+More information regarding the examples can be found in the <a href="https://github.com/ChairImpSec/PROLEAD/wiki/Examples">wiki</a>.
 We will provide more examples soon.